oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/board_test/README.md

 The included header `dpc_common.hpp` is located at `$ONEAPI_ROOT/dev-utilities/latest/include` on your development system.

 ### Running Samples in DevCloud
-If running a sample in the Intel DevCloud, specify the compute node type and whether to run in batch or interactive mode.

-***Note:*** Compiles to FPGA are supported only on `fpga_compile` nodes.
-Executing programs on FPGA hardware is supported only on `fpga_runtime` nodes of the appropriate type, such as `fpga_runtime:arria10` or `fpga_runtime:stratix10`.
+If running a sample in the Intel DevCloud, remember that you must specify the type of compute node and whether to run in batch or interactive mode.
+Compiles to FPGA are only supported on fpga_compile nodes.
+Executing programs on FPGA hardware is only supported on fpga_runtime nodes of the appropriate type, such as fpga_runtime:arria10 or fpga_runtime:stratix10.
 Neither compiling nor executing programs on FPGA hardware are supported on the login nodes.
-For more information, refer to the [Base Toolkit Getting Started Guide for Intel® DevCloud for oneAPI](https://devcloud.intel.com/oneapi/documentation/base-toolkit/).
+For more information, see the Intel® oneAPI Base Toolkit Get Started Guide ([https://devcloud.intel.com/oneapi/documentation/base-toolkit/](https://devcloud.intel.com/oneapi/documentation/base-toolkit/)).

-When compiling for FPGA hardware, Intel recommends increasing the job timeout to 12h.
+When compiling for FPGA hardware, it is recommended to increase the job timeout to 24h.

 ### On a Linux* System